You may enter information in more than one field.

 Michael MAIN PhD Student, School of Culture, History & Language at Australian National University, Australia Administrative areas: Papua New Guinea Places: Melanesia Keywords: Cultural Change, Development, Social Change, Violence, Weapons, Mining and its Discontents, Materiality, Language Change, Indigenous Agency, Indigenous Peoples Rights

-Debra MCDOUGALL Senior Lecturer, Anthropology and Sociology, School of Social Science at University of Western Australia, Australia Administrative areas: Solomon Islands, Western (Solomon Islands) Places: Melanesia Keywords: Ethnicity, Religion, Christianity, Political Economy, History, Language Change, Gender
+Debra MCDOUGALL Senior Lecturer, Anthropology, School of Social and Political Sciences at University of Melbourne, Australia Administrative areas: Solomon Islands, Western (Solomon Islands) Places: Melanesia Keywords: Ethnicity, Religion, Christianity, Political Economy, History, Language Change, Gender

 Kathleen RILEY Adjunct Professor, Department of Anthropology at Queens College, United States Administrative areas: French Polynesia Places: Polynesia Keywords: Linguistic Anthropology, Language Socialization, Language Change, Cultural Heritage, Food and Nutrition, Gender, Environment